AL108/Learning-cpp/resources-&-notes/Exercise Files/3-structures,classes,pointers/structures,classes,pointers.md

 - implementation files must include their header files
 - don't forget to use a header guard e.g.
 - `using` keyword should not be used in header files
+-
 ````
 #ifndef HEADER_H
 #define HEADER_H
     //includes and macros here
 #endif
 ````
+## #pragma once
+From wikip:
+In c and cpp, #pragma once is a non-standard but widely supported preprocessor directive designed to cause the current source file to be included once only in a single compilation.
+Thus #pragma once serves the same purpose as include guards, but with several advantages including: less code, avoidance of name clashes, and somtimes improvement in compilation speed.

+It is not available on all compilers.

 # static/dynamic memory areas
 Dynamic/heap memory can be allocated like in C